gregsh/parallel-zip/README.md

 Last but not least, nobody wants to reimplement zip logic from scratch or use an unsupported third-party zip library.
-We reuse the standard `java.util.zip.ZipOutputStream` in the presented approach.
+We reuse standard `java.util.zip.ZipOutputStream` and `java.util.zip.ZipInputStream` in the presented approach.

 # Algorithm